webforj/webforj-docs/docs/components/toast.md

 <!-- <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.toastdemos.ToastDemo'
 javaE='https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/demos/webcomponents/toast/ToastDemo.java'
-height='175px'
+height='200px'
 /> -->

 <ComponentDemo
 path='http://localhost:55002/webapp/controlsamples?class=componentdemos.toastdemos.ToastDemo'
 javaE='https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/demos/webcomponents/toast/ToastDemo.java'
-height='175px'
+height='200px'
 />

+## Stacking

+As you can see in the example above, when multiple Toast notifications are displayed at the same time, they appear in a stacked queue.
+Newer notifications appear closer to the placement edge, pushing older notifications farther away.

 ## Duration

-Toast notifications hide automatically after a specified duration, which defaults to 3000 milliseconds.
+Toast notifications disappear automatically after a specified duration, which defaults to 3000 milliseconds.
 You can set the duration in milliseconds with the `setDuration()` method or by supplying a duration parameter to the constructor or the `show()` method.
 If the duration is negative, the toast won't hide automatically.
 You can hide a Toast before its duration time ellapses with the `close()` method.

 <!-- Duration Example -->
 ```java